ChainsQueenEth/web3dashboard/README.md

 ---

-💡 **Note**: This is a design showcase.
-For a production application, additional security measures and error handling would be implemented.
+💡 **Note**: This is a design-oriented sample.
+For a production application, additional security measures, data fetching, and error handling would be implemented.

 ## 📦 Deployment (GitHub Pages)